moodle-an-hochschulen/moodle-availability_password/README.md

 This plugin is developed and tested on Moodle Core's Boost theme.
 It should also work with Boost child themes, including Moodle Core's Classic theme.
 However, we can't support any other theme than Boost.

-This plugin also provides a fallback for browsers with JavaScript disabled.

 Plugin repositories
 -------------------